Yashraj-sunilyadav/devstyle/README.md

 ---

-## ⚙️ How It Works
+# ⚙️ How It Works

-The extension uses a **content script** to interact directly with the webpage DOM.
+DevStyle uses a Chrome content script to interact with the webpage DOM.

 ```text
 Chrome Extension